puckawayjeff/showgo/README.md

     * Slideshow Viewer: `http://<your-ip>:5000/`
     * Config Page: `http://<your-ip>:5000/config` (Requires authentication - default: `admin`/`password`)

-*(More details on configuration and deployment will be added as the project progresses)*
+## Running with Docker (Recommended for Deployment)

+1.  **Build the Docker image:**
+    ```bash
+    docker build -t showgo-app .
+    ```
+2.  **Run the Docker container:**
+    ```bash
+    docker run -d \
+      -p 5000:5000 \
+      --name showgo-instance \
+      -v ./config:/app/config \
+      -v ./uploads:/app/uploads \
+      -v ./thumbnails:/app/thumbnails \
+      showgo-app
+    ```
+    * This maps the host ports and mounts local directories for configuration and image persistence.

 ## Deployment Notes

-* When deploying to production, use a proper WSGI server like Gunicorn or uWSGI instead of the Flask development server.
+* When deploying to production, use a proper WSGI server like Gunicorn or uWSGI (included in Dockerfile).
-* Ensure the production web server (e.g., Nginx) is configured to handle large request bodies if large batch uploads are expected (e.g., `client_max_body_size` in Nginx).
+* If using a reverse proxy like Nginx in front of the container, ensure it is configured to handle large request bodies if large batch uploads are expected (e.g., `client_max_body_size` in Nginx).
 * **Security:** Change the default admin password.
 Move sensitive credentials (auth, API keys) out of `config.json` and into environment variables or a more secure configuration management system.
 Set a strong, random `app.secret_key`.
-* Run the application within a Docker container for easier deployment and dependency management (see `Dockerfile`).
-Ensure volumes are correctly mounted for `config/`, `uploads/`, and `thumbnails/` directories for persistence.
+* For tablet displays, use a kiosk browser app or the device's built-in guided access/screen pinning features for a full-screen experience.
+Ensure display sleep settings are disabled.